-This switch also causes arithmetic overflow checking to be performed (as though pragma Unsuppress (Overflow\Check) had been specified).
+This switch also causes arithmetic overflow checking to be performed (as though pragma Unsuppress (Overflow_Check) had been specified).

 The default if no option -gnato is given is that overflow handling is in STRICT mode (computations done using the base type), and that overflow checking is enabled.

 Note that division by zero is a separate check that is not controlled by this switch (divide-by-zero checking is on by default).

 See also [Specifying the Desired Mode], page 229.

 -gnatp

 Suppress all checks.
-See [Run-Time Checks], page 139 for details.
+See [Run-Time Checks], page 140 for details.
 This switch has no effect if cancelled by a subsequent -gnat-p switch.

 -gnat-p

 Cancel effect of previous -gnatp switch.

 -gnatP

 Enable polling.
 This is required on some systems (notably Windows NT) to obtain asynchronous abort and asynchronous transfer of control capability.
-See Pragma\Polling in the GNAT\Reference\Manual for full details.
+See Pragma_Polling in the GNAT_Reference_Manual for full details.

+-gnatq

 Don't quit.
 Try semantics, even if parse errors.

+-gnatQ

-Don't quit.
+0 Don't quit.
 Generate ALI and tree files even if illegalities.
 Note that code generation is still suppressed in the presence of any errors, so even with -gnatQ no object file is generated.

 -gnatr

-Treat pragma Restrictions as Restriction\Warnings.
+0 Treat pragma Restrictions as Restriction_Warnings.

--gnatR[0/1/2/3][e][m][s]
+-gnatR[0 1 2 3 4][e][j][m][s]

-Output representation information for declared types, objects and subprograms.
+Purchalo Output representation information for declared types, objects and subprograms.
 Note that this switch is not allowed if a previous -gnatD switch has been given, since these two switches are not compatible.

+-gnats

 Syntax check only.

+-gnatS

-Print package Standard.
+C Print package Standard.

 -gnatt

-Generate tree output file.
+8 Generate tree output file.

 -gnatTnnn

-All compiler tables start at nnn times usual starting size.
+~ All compiler tables start at nnn times usual starting size.

+-gnatu

 List units for this compilation.

-Tag all error messages with the unique string 'error:'

--gnatv

-Verbose mode.
-Full error output with source lines to stdout.

--gnatV

-Control level of validity checking ([Validity Checking], page 129).

--gnatwxxx

-Warning mode where xxx is a string of option letters that denotes the exact warnings that are enabled or disabled ([Warning Message Control], page 108).

-Wide character encoding method (e=n/h/u/s/e/8).

--gnatx

-Suppress generation of cross-reference information.

--gnatX

-Enable GNAT implementation extensions and latest Ada version.

--gnaty

-Enable built-in style checks ([Style Checking], page 132).

--gnatzm

-Distribution stub generation and compilation (m=r/c for receiver/caller stubs).

-Direct GNAT to search the dir directory for source files needed by the current compilation (see [Search Paths and the Run-Time Library (RTL)], page 90).

-Except for the source file named in the command line, do not look for source files in the directory containing the source file named in the command line (see [Search Paths and the Run-Time Library (RTL)], page 90).

--o file

-This switch is used in gcc to redirect the generated object file and its associated ALI file.
-Beware of this switch with GNAT, because it may cause the object file and ALI file to have different names which in turn may confuse the binder and the linker.

-Inhibit the search of the default location for the GNAT Run Time Library (RTL) source files.

-Inhibit the search of the default location for the GNAT Run Time Library (RTL) ALI files.
+-gnatU Tag all error messages with the unique string 'error:' -gnatv ana a ta M Verbose mode.
+Full error output with source lines to stdout. -gnatV Control level of validity checking ([Validity Checking], page 130). -gnatwxxx Warning mode where xxx is a string of option letters that denotes the exact warnings that are enabled or disabled ([Warning Message Control], page 109). -gnatWe Wide character encoding method ($e=n/h/u/s/e/8$). -gnatx Suppress generation of cross-reference information. -gnatX Enable GNAT implementation extensions and latest Ada version. -gnaty Enable built-in style checks ([Style Checking], page 133). -gnatzm Distribution stub generation and compilation ($m=r/c$ for receiver/caller stubs). -Idir Direct GNAT to search the dir directory for source files needed by the current compilation (see [Search Paths and the Run-Time Library (RTL)], page 90). -I- Except for the source file named in the command line, do not look for source files in the directory containing the source file named in the command line (see [Search Paths and the Run-Time Library (RTL)], page 90). -o file This switch is used in gcc to redirect the generated object file and its associated ALI file.
+Beware of this switch with GNAT, because it may cause the object file and ALI file to have different names which in turn may confuse the binder and the linker. -nostdinc Inhibit the search of the default location for the GNAT Run Time Library (RTL) source files. -nostdlib Inhibit the search of the default location for the GNAT Run Time Library (RTL) ALI files.